Setting Up Identity Providers for Your Website

 Auth0’s “Settings” tab showing "Domain", "Client ID" and "Client Secret"

-Scrivito Dashboard: “Settings” tab shows "Authentication Callback URLs" for copying
+Console: "Authentication Callback URL" for copying

 Step 2: Making your identity provider known to your Scrivito CMS

 So far, you have set up an application with your IdP.
-To complete the process, let’s configure Scrivito to use this IdP for authenticating users:
+To complete the process, let’s configure Scrivito to use this IdP for authenticating users.

 • Provider URL: This is the “Domain” value from above, specified as a complete URL, including the HTTPS scheme.
 For the “foobar.eu.auth0.com” example domain, the provider URL would be “https://foobar.eu.auth0.com/”.
 For Google as the IdP, it’s always “https://accounts.google.com”.